scriptrdotio/howto/architecture/environment_configurations.md

 *Figure 1 - Free shared environment*

 Although this is a shared environment, you have your own isolated "silo", which means none of your data and your code are shared with other account owners, nor accessible to them in any way.
-There is not limitations to the number of accounts you can create on this environment, but (1) **the capacity is throttled** and (2) **some of the features are only accessible for a trial period and a few are not available**.
+There is not limitation to the number of accounts you can create on this environment, but (1) **the capacity is throttled** and (2) **some of the features are only accessible for a trial period and a few are not available**.

 ## Paid shared environment
 This is a good option for small to medium applications or when you are starting and need to progressively increase your capacity.